-Unlike his gamma powered counterpart the Hulk, Blonsky had almost always retained his full cognitive functioning in his mutated form and his strength did not vary dependent on his emotional state, something the client derived considerable pride from.
-Also unlike the Hulk, Blonsky did not switch between the Abomination and a human alter ego.
-He was always in his Abomination form.
-This, along with a disfiguring episode involving toxic waste and his inability to defeat Hulk, appeared to be at the root of the client’s unhealthy fixation with Bruce Banner’s alter ego.
+Prior to becoming the creature he is today, the client was a KGB agent.
+As such, he retains a slight Russian accent that becomes stronger the more agitated and bellicose his speech becomes.
+Unlike his gamma powered behemoth counterpart the Hulk, Blonsky has almost always retained his full cognitive functioning in his mutated form.
+His strength also does not vary dependent on his emotional state, something the client derives considerable pride from.
+Also unlike the Hulk, Blonsky does not switch between the Abomination and a human alter ego.
+He is always in his Abomination form.
+This, along with a disfiguring episode involving toxic waste and his inability to defeat the Hulk appears to be at the root of the client's unhealthy fixation with his rival.